rimzzlabs/website/src/content/blog/how-to-setup-husky-nextjs.md

 ---
-layout: "@/modules/layout/writings/index.astro"
-title: 'How To Setup Husky, Lint Staged, And Commitizen On A Next.js Project'
+title: "How To Setup Husky, Lint Staged, And Commitizen On A Next.js Project"
-description: 'Coding is not just writing lines of code, we often end up do everything manually, so why not use some tools that help us achieve our goals?
-This article will show you how to setup Husky, Lint Staged, And Conventional Commit With Next.js'
+description: "Coding is not just writing lines of code, we often end up do everything manually, so why not use some tools that help us achieve our goals?
+This article will show you how to setup Husky, Lint Staged, And Conventional Commit With Next.js"
-publishedAt: '03/23/2022'
+publishedAt: "03/23/2022"
-status: 'published'
+status: "published"
 featured: false
-tags:
-  - dev experience
-  - next.js
+author: rimzzlabs
 keywords:
   - husky nextjs
   - husky lint staged